 "In this case it appears that the officers involved did not follow standard procedures in alerting police dispatch, contacting a supervisor about how to deal with the injured elk or following up with a written incident report," Boulder Police Chief Mark Beckner wrote Friday in a letter to the community.

-Both officers, identified as Sam Carter and Brent Curnow, are now off the streets and Beckner has apologized.
+Both officers are now off the streets and Beckner has apologized.

 "Two officers involved in Elk shooting incident have been placed on Admin Leave w/pay pending the outcome of investigations," Beckner tweeted Friday morning.